NipahDevTeam/Nipah--Anime/README.md

 Nipah!
 Anime is an app for anime streaming, manga reading, AniList sync, and local library management for a smooth desktop-first experience.

-### Donations
+### Support

-Nipah!
-Anime is a one-man project, developed and maintained with ongoing care.
-If the app has been useful to you and you would like to support its continued development, please consider donating:

-**BTC**
-`bc1qqcdz2dx4jl9n04u6gpxcvw2y5050vwepxcymeh`

-You can also support the project by starring the repository and sharing it with other anime and manga fans.
+You can support the project by starring the repository and sharing it with other anime and manga fans.

 ### Tech Stack